Perl 5 → native executable

 hello: ELF 64-bit LSB pie executable, x86-64, statically linked

 That's the entire workflow. perla reads your .pl, resolves its use tree, lowers it to Strada, compiles to C, and links a binary.
 No cpanm install JSON, no Carton bundling, no fatpack.
-The JSON encoder is wired into Perla's runtime as a native module.
+The JSON encoder is wired into perla's runtime as a native module.

-Get started in 60 seconds
+Get started

 $ git clone https://github.com/strada-lang/strada-lang

-$ cd strada && make && make -C perla
+$ cd perla && make && sudo make install

 $ echo 'print "hi\n"' > hi.pl

-$ ./perla/perla hi.pl
+$ perla hi.pl

 hi